Autodesk/sitoa/README.md

 //But I suck
 ```

  - Always precede classes, methods and functions with a Doxygen-style comment.
-For classes, describe its responsabilities and dependencies.
-For methods and functions, describe what the function does ''and'' describe each individual parameter, as well as the return value.
+For classes, describe its responsibilities and dependencies.
+For methods and functions, describe what the function does **and** describe each individual parameter, as well as the return value.
 Follow the syntax in this example:

 ```cpp
 // Short description in one phrase (in this case: Add two numbers together).